 I'm tempted to make some intelligent observation, or at least a bad joke, about the spate of injuries that just doesn't seem to quit.
 Frankly, I'm completely at a loss for words with the news that Pete Alonso and Tommy Hunter are taking turns on the IL.
 It's tempting to make sweeping comments about the Mets training staff, but keep in mind that Alonso's problem goes back to being hit on the hand with a pitch.
 Hunter apparently has a bad back.

 This has been an awful start to the season and, if it continues, the season will undoubtedly go down the tubes.
 No team can survive having so many on the IL at one time.
 As I noted in my last post, many of these injuries were like Alonso's.
 Just stuff that happens in a baseball game.
 Bad luck is bad luck.
-Still, though, I'd be surprised if Zack Scott and the rest of the front office didn't take a hard look at everything they're doing to keep the players on the field.
+Still, I'd be surprised if Zack Scott and the rest of the front office didn't take a hard look at everything they're doing to keep the players on the field.
 It would be foolish not to.
 However, it's just as foolish to make sweeping generalizations based on what really is a large amount of bad luck.
-Smart analysis, not overreaction, is definitely what's called for.
+Intelligent analysis, not overreaction, is definitely what's called for.

 Please stay safe, be well, and take care.